top of page

 But at the time being, Sony cannot compete just yet with this film simulation.

-I am still waiting for the day Sony or Fuji introduces in depth Color Adjustments for each individual Color Channel like Hue vs Hue & Hue vs Saturation
+I am still waiting for the day Sony or Fuji introduces in depth color adjustments for each individual Color Channel like Hue vs Hue & Hue vs Saturation to take the Film Simulations a step further.

-At the time being, with Sony we have control over Hue vs Luma, Overall Hue Shifting, Saturation Control, Different Color Modes, Different Contrast Modes, Shadow & Black Point adjustments and that is more than any other brand is giving us, but it's still limiting in terms of what you can reproduce inside camera, and how much you need to refine in post production if you want a accurate reproduction of film.
+At the time being, with Sony we have control over Hue vs Luma, Color Phase (Global Hue Shifting), Saturation Control, Different Color Modes, Gammas(different contrast modes), Shadow & Black Point adjustments.
+That is more than any other brand is giving us at the moment.

-All we can do is keep on pushing this idea of Film Aesthetics
+All we can do is keep on pushing this idea of Film Aesthetics and hope that Sony will catch this idea some day.

 Until then,